gawainsure/ADNI_COMB/README.md

 #####    -Finishing csv-file-wise sampling checking, it is now safe to assume that all timepoints are all aligned finely along with ADNIMERGE.
 #####
 #### 2. ADNI_COMB_V1.2 (2019/10/4)
-#####    -Unifying all FreeSufer-resulted brain region naming conventions, according to one created ADNICOMB naming dictionary
+#####    -Unifying all FreeSufer-resulted brain region naming conventions, according to one created ADNICOMB naming dictionary in the parent directory
 #####
 #### 3. ADNI_COMB_V1.3 (2019/10/5)
-#####    -Fixing one mistake of extra underscores after several naming conventions in `adnicomb_naimng_convention.csv`
+#####    -Fixing one mistake concerning extra underscores after several naming conventions in `adnicomb_naimng_convention.csv`
 #####
 #### 4. ADNI_COMB_V1.4 (2019/10/8)
 #####    -Changing all `CereBellumCortex_SV` columns to `CereBellumCortex_CV`